Transparència algorithmic: Automation of the energy poverty report (or IRER)

 Human supervision

-The algorithm works directly, but requires the supervision of a person who validates the results before sending them to the supply companies.
+The system acts directly, but requires the supervision of a person who validates the results before sending them to the supplying companies.
 Human supervision is essential to ensure the accuracy and consistency of the reports generated and to avoid possible errors in specific cases that may escape the logic of the system.

 Regulatory compliance of the system